deckhouse/virtualization/docs/ADMIN_GUIDE.md

 - Go to the "System" tab, then to the "Virtualization" -> "Cluster Images" section.
 - Click "Create Image", then select "Upload from Computer" from the drop-down menu.
 - Enter the image name in the "Image Name" field.
-- In the "Upload File" field, click the "Select File on Your Computer" link.
+- In the "Upload File" field, click the "Select a file on your computer" link.
 - Select the file in the file manager that opens.
 - Click the "Create" button.
 - Wait until the image changes to `Ready` status.